 Lower hydraulic lift and ensure vehicle is supported safely onto both jack stands.
+This page is intentionally blank

 MAINTENANCE

 BREAK-IN INSPECTION

 This vehicle should be serviced after the first 10 hours or 300 km (200 mi) of operation, whichever comes first, by an authorized Can-Am dealer.
 The break-in inspection is very important and must not be neglected.